eduvpn/documentation/DEPLOY_DEBIAN.md

 If you have a more complicated setup, we recommend to manually walk through the deploy script and follow the steps.

+**NOTE** if you expect to do a production deploy, please read the section below about modifying the PHP configuration.

 ## Base Deploy

 Perform these steps on the host where you want to deploy: